nicholasadamou/v3/README.md

 │   ├───index.html -> Compiled Pug files
 │   ├───vendors -> Project dependencies
-├───src -> All of the un-compiled files will be placed here (Development) │   ├───assets -> Assets for the project
+├───src -> All of the un-compiled files will be placed here (Development) │   ├───assets/ -> Assets for the project
-│   │   ├───images -> Images
+│   │   ├───images/ -> Images
-│   │   └───js ->  Uncompiled Javascript directory
+│   │   └───js/ ->  Uncompiled Javascript directory
 │   ├───vendors/ -> Third-party plugins used in the project │   │   ├───sass/ -> SASS-specific plugins
 │   │   ├───js/ -> Javascript-specific plugins